MohGovIL/Clinical-Backend/README.md

 Formhandler
 --------------------------------------
-Tool to automatically create and handle OpenEmr forms.
+Tool to automatically create and handle OpenEMR forms.

 GenericTools
 --------------------------------------